 Qualifications of Periodontists

 In order to become a periodontist, these dental specialists must complete several years of education including:

 - At least four years of dental school.

-In addition, periodontists must stay up-to-date on developments in the field in order to get recertified.
-They are also highly trained in performing cosmetic periodontal procedures.
+In addition, periodontists must stay up-to-date on developments in the field of dental health in order to get recertified.
+They are also highly trained in performing cosmetic dental services.

 Periodontists spend most of their time diagnosing, treating, and restoring mouths affected by periodontal diseases.

 They specialize in scaling and root planing, dental crown lengthening, gum grafts, dental implant placement, pocket reduction, and cosmetic surgeries: